7 Things to Do When Planning a Mission Trip for Teens

 - Budget carefully.

-- Budget carefully.
 If you do not have a budget worksheet for your mission trips, ask your church treasurer to help you create one or call a youth ministry veteran.
-This is essential to your planning and fund raising.
+This is essential to your planning and fundraising.
 Raising funds is an important work of missions.
 Here’s some fundraising ideas for youth mission trips.

-When thinking about mission trips, don’t get caught in the short-sited thinking of just planning a trip.
+When thinking about mission trips for teens, don’t get caught in the short-sited thinking of just planning a trip.
 Start with your heart to disciple your students in missional living that lasts a lifetime.
 Add to that your desire to serve and submit to the host church or ministry, and consider the 7 standards of excellence.

 Whether you’re looking to start a mission trip for teens or organize a service trip for them, as you ponder the mission trip being one aspect of discipleship, consider the following:

-Your teaching: Your mission trip and service projects are like fence posts.
-They won’t do much good without the rails of ongoing mentoring relationships (in missional living) and solid week-to-week bible teaching.
 Add into your curriculum Bible content on missions, missional living and stories of those who live life on mission.
 The Youth Unlimited Resource Box has suggested pre- and post-trip teaching sessions.
-Talk about or even bring in and interview the business leader who sees their career as missions or the pregnancy center director or the prayer warrior for your missionaries, etc.
+Talk about, or even bring in and interview, the business leader who sees their career as missions,\ or the pregnancy center director or the prayer warrior for your missionaries, etc.

 Get a FREE copy of the Complete Guide to Planning a Youth Mission Trip.
 This complete guide will help make you plan your youth mission trip from beginning to end!